Our staff will respond to your query promptly and provide detailed information to your questions.

 - Northern Lights presentation and photography tips

-- Three activities: Dogsledding, Frozen Lakes Adventure on snowmobiles and Snowshoes or cross country skiing.
+- Two or three activities depending on how many nights you are staying: Dogsledding, Frozen Lakes Adventure on snowmobiles and Snowshoes or cross country skiing.
 Sea Safari comes at an additional cost if you wish to head out by speed boat into the Lyngen Fjord.

 - 24-hour emergency service- 50 Degrees North has a full service Nordic office based in Lillehammer